WilcoLouwerse/Begrafenisplanner-application-NLDesign/README.md

 Getting started
 -------

-* Get your own commonent by simply forking this repository through [generation](https://github.com/ConductionNL/commonground-component/generate).
+* Get your own component by simply forking this repository through [generation](https://github.com/ConductionNL/commonground-component/generate).
 * Pull a local copy of your repository trough your favorite git client (e.g [gitkraken](https://www.gitkraken.com/) or [sourcetree](https://www.sourcetreeapp.com/))
 * Start up you local instance with [docker for desktop](https://hub.docker.com/?overlay=onboarding) and the $ docker-compose up command
 * Open [http://localhost] in your favorite browser and view your component!